GerHobbelt/pforth/doc/index.md

 VALUE now holds both the value and a type identifier.
 This means that you can no longer uses TO words made via VARIABLE and CREATE.
 This might get fixed if I come up with a better solution.

+By default, paths are resolved relative to currently executed file.
+This can be changed via the ALTER-PATH! word.